 The live talk that Bhupinder and Keith have made, regarding being prepared for the change, has been masterful.
 Outside of growing old with their company, they have managed to extend a legacy that we hope will be resumed by new generations, without losing their personal value due to the fact that they participate in shares with other companies.

 The demonstrations of the Pavilion Alliance were organized in stands that included Microsoft, Topcon, Veritas, Bentley Institute Academies and those of Xtation IX that had an interesting dome of reflected reality.
 These were open all the time, although they had specific hours of demonstration of which in particular I found the training part very helpful.
 The Bentley Institute has existed for a long time, but in recent years it has entered under an approach of Academia specializing in BIM, which in this case was shown on three fronts, which although they are interconnected, in my opinion they outline the lines of work between Bentley and the Pavilion Alliance:

 - Bentley Construction Academy.
-This is the most mature line, which is the link that integrates the effort of Topcon and Bentley.
+This is the most mature line, which is the link that integrates the Topcon and Bentley effort.

 - BIM Advancement Academy.
 This is the integration between SIEMENS and Bentley.